Whittaker-Shintani functions for Fourier-Jacobi models on unitary groups: Unfolding of tempered periods

 Realize $\mathrm{U}(V)$ as a subgroup of $\mathrm{U}(V) \times \mathrm{U}(V)$ by the diagonal embedding.
 By~\cite[Lemma~II.1.5.]{Wald} in the $p$-adic case,~\cite[Proposition~31]{Va} in the Archimedean case, for all $\varepsilon >0$ we have

 In the unramified situation we have already equipped our groups $\LAG$ with a left-invariant Haar measure $dg$ in \S\ref{subsubsec:measure}.
 In general, we have to make choices.

-We give the vector spaces $F^k$ and $E^k$ the $k$-fold product of $d_\psi x$ and $d_{\psi_E}x$ the $\psi$- and $\psi_E$- autodual measure respectively, which we simply write $dx$.
+We give $F^k$ and $E^k$ the $k$-fold product of $d_\psi x$ and $d_{\psi_E}x$ the $\psi$- and $\psi_E$- autodual measure respectively, which we simply write $dx$.
 This applies to $X^* \cong E^r$ via our basis $(v_i^*)_{i=1}^r$.
 This also yields measures on the root subgroups $N_\alpha$ by the parametrizations $n_\alpha$ (see \S\ref{subsubsec:root_subgroups}).
 The unipotent groups $N_k$ and $N(X)$ are then given the product measure on the root subgroups.
-Note that this coincides with our choices in the unramified setting.
+This coincides with our choices in the unramified setting.

 On $G_k$, $\mathrm{U}(V)$ and $\mathrm{U}(W)$, if our data are unramified we keep $dg$, and otherwise we take any Haar measure.
-On $G_k$ there is another natural choice, namely $d_{\psi} g := \frac{\prod_{1 \leq i,j \leq r} d_{\psi_E} g_{i,j}}{\Val{\det g}^k}$.
+On $G_k$ there is another natural choice, namely $d_{\psi} g := \frac{\prod_{1 \leq i,j \leq k} d_{\psi_E} g_{i,j}}{\Val{\det g}^k}$.
 Let $\upsilon(G_{k}) >0$ be the quotient $dg (d_{\psi} g)^{-1}$.
 In the unramified situation we have $\upsilon(G_k)=\Delta_{G_k}$.
 For $k=r$, denote by $\psi_r$ the restriction of $\psi_U$ to $N_r$.
 Fourier inversion yields for $f \in C_c^\infty(G_r)$ and $g \in G_r$

 Let $P_r=G_{r-1} \ltimes E^{r-1}$ be the mirabolic subgroup of $G_r$ fixing $v_r$ on the left equipped with $dp=dgdx$.
 Let $U_r$ be its unipotent radical.
 The isomorphism $P_r \backslash G_r \cong X^* \setminus \{0\}$ implies that for $f \in C_c^\infty(X^*)$